Terms and Conditions of Offer for entry in the Academic Year

 International students who wish to apply for a part-time programme whilst in the UK should ensure that they have a visa which is valid for part-time study and valid for the full duration of their programme.

-In order for the University of Roehampton to sponsor you with a CAS for your Tier 4 visa application, the University needs to hold evidence that you have achieved the required level of English language competency – as defined both by the University of Roehampton for entry to your course and by UKVI for visa purposes.
+In order for the University of Roehampton to sponsor you with a CAS for your Student route visa application, the University needs to hold evidence that you have achieved the required level of English language competency – as defined both by the University of Roehampton for entry to your course and by UKVI for visa purposes.
 Please note that the UKVI requirements for English language are in addition to the University requirements.
 Please contact the International Admissions Office, or visit the UKVI website for further details.

 Length of time spent studying in the UK